 These reassurances have not, however, prevented China and India from entering into an undeclared race to capture the hydroelectric potential of the Brahmaputra river basin.
-Chinese writers began to air plans for harnessing the Yarlung Tsangpo in 2005, but it is possible that the Indian government dams in the mountains.

-The 1934 earthquake devastated parts of the Indian state of Bihar and eastern Nepal, and killed at least 30,000 people.
-This was the death toll when there were no had already begun to formulate its plans after the publication of a book by Li Ling in 2003 entitled Tibet's waters will save China.
+Chinese writers began to air plans for harnessing the Yarlung Tsangpo in 2005, but it is possible that the Indian government had already begun to formulate its plans after the publication of a book by Li Ling in 2003 entitled Tibet's waters will save China.
 As the downstream riparian, India is hoping to establish first user rights to stake its claim to an uninterrupted flow of the Brahmaputra's waters.
 In international law, first user rights start upon the completion of a project, so the number of projects that India has signalled it will take up in the Brahmaputra basin has risen rapidly - from 146 announced in a 10-year hydroelectricity plan unveiled by India's Central Electricity Authority in 2007, to about 200 today.
 What is more, a scramble has developed to start as many of these as soon as possible.